CAMPOONA GRAPHITE PROJECT

 WATCH: While in the field, iTech Minerals MD Mike Schwarz discussed the new energy infrastructure that will hopefully give $ITM an edge as it continues to progress the Campoona #Graphite Project in South Australia. #RenewableEnergy #Graphite

-A source of potable water for wet processing exists at the Campoona Graphite Project, with up to 80 megalitres per annum from the existing SA Water Jamieson Tank mains water system.
+A source of potable water for wet processing exists at the Eyre Peninsula Graphite Project, with up to 80 megalitres per annum from the existing SA Water Jamieson Tank mains water system.
 Additional water requirements may be met with piped mains water, low salinity groundwater and, recycling and filtered processed water.